 Combined with fluff pulp in the product core, SAP has the ability to absorb the fluids excreted by the human body and to store them away from the skin, thus reducing the risk of infections and irritations.
-The ratio of fluff pulp to SAP in the absorbent core is variable and it depends on the product..
-SAP can absorb liquids 500 times its weight (from 30-60 times its own volume), but the absorbency drops significantly with saline solutions.51 The gel which is formed when the polymers come into contact with the fluid from the human body successfully stores the fluid even under pressure generated by the user.Error!
+The ratio of fluff pulp to SAP in the absorbent core is variable and it depends on the product.
+Superabsorbent polymers absorb, and retain under a slight mechanical pressure, about 30 times their weight in urine.51 The gel which is formed when the polymers come into contact with the fluid from the human body successfully stores the fluid even under pressure generated by the user.Error!
 Bookmark not defined.